Learn About How Natural Medicine Can Help Treat Menopause

 In the past, women typically started to exhibit symptoms of menopause between the ages of 45-55.
 Now women aged 32 to their early 60s have symptoms of perimenopause.

 There are several reasons for the onset of perimenopause outside of its natural occurrence.
 Anti-hormone medications, environmental toxicity, stress, malnutrition, chemotherapy and radiation, and the removal of one’s ovaries can bring about the onset of perimenopause.

 NDs or naturopathic doctors diagnose, address, and treat women holistically.
-They look at a patient’s lifestyle, medical, and genetic history, among other factors, so that they can provide the assistance and support a woman needs during this transitional time.
+They look at a patient’s lifestyle, medical, and genetic history, among other factors, so that they can provide the assistance and support a woman needs during this natural aging transitional time.

 They use medicines made from botanicals and nutritional supplementation.
 They also offer lifestyle coaching and bio-identical hormone therapy to address the myriad issues related to perimenopause and menopause.

 The key here is that every woman is different, and holistic health options offer solutions catered to individuals and their lifestyles.

 Hormones fluctuate rapidly during perimenopause, which affects the menstrual cycle and can lead to unpredictable and troubling symptoms.
 Some of the symptoms include:

 The time between periods may be shorter or longer, and the flow of blood may be less dense than usual or more substantial.